Restorative discipline pt. 2: Steps for implementing restorative discipline in your school

 All classrooms have rules, but does yours have standards?
 Think about standards as a way to live, not just behave.
 Establish standards in your classroom by setting clear expectations of what you expect from your students, and also what they can expect from you.

-At The Social Institute, we have created the Seven Social Standards to guide teachers and students in navigating their social experiences and making high-character decisions.
+Through #WinAtSocial, we encourage students to live up to the Seven Social Standards that guide teachers and students in navigating their social experiences and making high-character decisions.

 Bonus points: if you have expectations and resources to support student well-being posted around your classroom these will also help you set your classroom standards!